Here's Why People Keep Dying On Mount Everest

 So that's okay, but everyone around you is also very much in the same situation as you, and some people do deteriorate to that state of super extra-ultra messed up.
 That leaves everyone on Everest with a difficult dilemma.
 Should you help someone who clearly won't survive without assistance, and in doing so jeopardize your own life?
 Or should you keep going, reach the summit, and hopefully live to brag about it?
 Because that's often what it comes down to: Help yourself and survive, or help others and maybe die along with them.

-Once you're in the death zone there's actually very little you can do to help a fellow climber in distress because you simply don't have the physical capacity to care for yourself and another person.
-It's not callousness that abandons people to die on Everest, it's just that abandoning people to die is often the only alternative.
+Once you're in the death zone, there's actually very little you can do to help a fellow climber in distress since you're unlikely to have the physical capacity to care for yourself and another person.
+It's not callousness that abandons people to die on Everest, it's just that abandoning people to die is often the only option.

 Summit fever can kill you and others